-- Philippine Interpretation IFRIC 15, "Agreements for the Construction of Real Estate" - This interpretation covers accounting for revenue and associated expenses by entities that undertake the construction of real estate directly or through subcontractors.
-The Philippine SEC and the Financial Reporting Standards Council (FRSC) have deferred the effectivity of this interpretation until the final Revenue standard is issued by the International Accounting Standards Board (IASB) and an evaluation of the requirements of the final Revenue standard against the practices of the Philippine real estate industry is completed.
-Currently, the Group has no activities to which this interpretation will apply.

-• PFRS 10, "Consolidated Financial Statements" and PAS 28, Investments in Associates and Joint Ventures": Sale or Contribution of Assets between an Investor and its Associate or Joint Venture
+- Philippine Interpretation IFRIC 15, "Agreements for the Construction of Real Estate" This interpretation covers accounting for revenue and associated expenses by entities that undertake the construction of real estate directly or through subcontractors.
+The Philippine SEC and the FRSC have deferred the effectivity of this interpretation until the final Revenue standard is issued by the IASB and an evaluation of the requirements of the final Revenue standard against the practices of the Philippine real estate industry is completed.
+Currently, the Group has no activities to which this interpretation will apply. - PFRS 10, "Consolidated Financial Statements" and PAS 28, "Investments in Associates and Joint Ventures": Sale or Contribution of Assets between an Investor and its Associate or Joint Venture

 These amendments address an acknowledged inconsistency between the requirements in PFRS 10 and those in PAS 28 (2011) in dealing with the sale or contribution of assets between an investor and its associate or joint venture.
-The amendments require that full gain or loss is recognized when a transaction involves a business (whether it is a housed in a subsidiary or not).
-A partial gain or loss is recognized when a transaction involves are housed in a subsidiary.
+The amendments require that full gain or loss is recognized when a transaction involves a business (whether it is housed in a subsidiary or not).
+A partial gain or loss is recognized when a transaction involves assets that do not constitute a business, even if these assets are housed in a subsidiary.